MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 - Make sure that the 3D content is not in the way of the operator doing the task.

-- Keep the field of view in mind when placing assets.
+- Keep the field of view in mind when you place assets.
 If you put a hologram behind someone, it will be very hard to find.

 - Use 3D content sparingly and with a clear goal.
 Too much content can clutter the instructions and make it harder to follow.